y-vasyunin/ee-ita-lago-fimon/README.md

-# Monitor aquatic plants from space: the case of Lake Fimimon
+# Monitor aquatic plants from space: the case of Lake Fimon

-This code is used in an publication on eutrophication in Italia (Lago di Fimon).
+This code is used in an [publication on eutrophication in Italia (Lago di Fimon)](https://medium.com/@y.vasyunin/lago-di-fimon-9f09ec756903).
 It is developed to be run inside the [Google Earth Engine](https://earthengine.google.com/) platform.
 You need to have both Google (Gmail) and Google Earth Engine accounts in order to use it.

 The code allows studying the dynamics of the aquatic plants and algae distribution in lake Fimon with [Sentinel-2 MSI: MultiSpectral Instrument, Level-2A](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR) data.
 You are free to adapt this code for any other lake i nthe world.